dustinpfister/test_threejs/README.md

 ### The r146 style rules

 For now the [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) are the default style rules that I use when editing older demos, and will most likley remain so for a while to say the least.
 The very next revision after this one is the last revision where js file versions of add on files can be found in the github repo of threejs.
-So this revison marks the end of the use of text/javaScript mimie type script tags as part of the over all code style.
+So this revision marks the end of the use of text/javaScript mimie type script tags as part of the over all code style.